LEARN It! Challenge 25 of 29

 Rift Valley Fever

-Treatment for Rift Valley Fever focuses on relieving symptoms and supporting the patient’s respiratory function.
-There is no specific antiviral treatment for Rift Valley Fever, so patients must receive supportive care in order to recover.
-Prevention of Rift Valley Fever is primarily achieved through vaccination of animals, as well as avoidance of contact with infected animals.
+Treatment and Prevention: Treatment for Rift Valley Fever focuses on relieving symptoms and supporting the patient’s respiratory function.
+As there is no specific antiviral treatment, patients receive supportive care to recover.
+Prevention is primarily achieved through the vaccination of animals and avoiding contact with infected animals.
+Recognizing the importance of preventive actions helps reduce the incidence of Rift Valley Fever and protect public health.

 Proceed to the next disease.
 When you complete them all, win your badge, points, and a file to print out of what you have learned and share with others.